BeamMW/docs-gitbook/ecosystem/README.md

 Beam is a deflationary coin with capped emission and periodic halving every four years (similar to bitcoin).
 Beam uses a Proof-of-Work consensus algorithm called BeamHash III (created by Wilke Trei, a.k.a., Lolliedieb, [pdf](https://docs.beam.mw/Beam\_Hash\_III\_Slides.pdf)) with emission starting from zero (e.g., no pre-mine or ICO) and is currently mined on GPUs.
 See our [mining guide](https://beam.mw/en/docs/mining) for more information on how-to mine Beam coins.

 During the last three years of the project's existence, we have made many improvements and additions to our technological stack.
 Currently, Beam uses a combination of Mimblewimble and Lelantus protocol on layer 1, with transactions routed through Dandelion++ and transactions merging in stem phase on Layer 0 for ultimate privacy.
-To learn more about Beam technology, please refer to our [wiki ](https://github.com/BeamMW/beam/wiki)page.&#x20;
+To learn more about Beam technology, please refer to our [wiki ](https://github.com/BeamMW/beam/wiki)page.

 {% embed url="https://www.youtube.com/watch?v=oNsT3M6NWTI" %}

 ### Beam Wallets

 Beam implemented sleek, beautiful, and user-friendly wallets for all platforms ([Windows](https://beam.mw/downloads/), [Mac](https://beam.mw/downloads/), [Linux](https://beam.mw/downloads/), [iOS](https://itunes.apple.com/us/app/beam-privacy-wallet/id1459842353?ls=1\&mt=8), and [Android](https://play.google.com/store/apps/details?id=com.mw.beam.beamwallet.mainnet)).
-To get started using Beam wallets, proceed to [downloads](http://beam.mw/downloads/) and refer to our [Desktop ](https://beam.mw/en/docs/desktop)or [Mobile ](https://beam.mw/en/docs/mobile)User Guides.&#x20;
+To get started using Beam wallets, proceed to [downloads](http://beam.mw/downloads/) and refer to our [Desktop ](https://beam.mw/en/docs/desktop)or [Mobile ](https://beam.mw/en/docs/mobile)User Guides.

 ![](<.gitbook/assets/Main screen top.PNG>)